Efefefef/frontend-project-lvl2/README.md

 <h1>Diff utility</h1>

-Compares two `json`, `yml` or `ini` files and shows a difference.
+Compares two `json`, `yml` or `ini` files and shows a difference

 Output is possible in several different formats

-You could run it as CLI utility or import as a library
+You could run it as a CLI utility or import as a library

 <h2>Install</h2>